Request a Demo Contact Us

 Sharing security vulnerabilities with the world enables organizations to get ahead of threats before they become larger problems.
 Communicating how and when vulnerabilities were uncovered can drastically reduce the frequency of their creation while improving the ability of hackers to more readily spot related issues.
 Additionally, according to Bugcrowd’s research, organizations that adopt disclosure terms see 30% more vulnerabilities than organizations that don’t.

-“Disclosure” has several meanings, referring to the communication of a vulnerability to the organization within which it was discovered and to external parties, usually in a public forum.
+“Disclosure” has several meanings, referring to the communication of discovered vulnerabilities to the organization within which it was discovered and to external parties, usually in a public forum.
 While the first definition benefits an organization and, by extension, its direct customers, partners, and other stakeholders, the second, when done right, benefits the entire digitally connected world.

 However, the term “disclosure” carries an unfortunate and misplaced stigma, which is holding back security standards globally.
 Many organizations see the disclosure of a vulnerability as an unnecessary admission of weakness that harms their reputation, but this is a short-sighted outlook.
 The spectrum of public disclosure includes discretionary disclosure, coordinated disclosure, full disclosure, and nondisclosure.